Jan 28, 2026

 Melanie Williams

-In this course, students learn the elements of music and prepare the foundation for materials discussed in later Music Theory classes.
-These include notation, symbols, names of notes through fixed-do solfège, clefs, key signatures, major and all three minor scales, modal scales, intervals, triads, and seventh chords as well as an introduction to four-part writing, analysis, and modulation.
-Students are introduced to the reading of simple scores and apply basic skills learned in class through discussion and analysis.
-This class requires extensive outside preparation in the completion of weekly assignments in order for students to master the skills necessary to continue in the Music Theory and Analysis sequence.
+In this non-credit course, music theory fundamentals will be introduced with the goal of students developing a deeper understanding of the building blocks of music.
+Individuals wishing to qualify for the credit-bearing courses offered by Juilliard Extension (Theory I-V) must successfully convey comprehension of these basic topics through a series of assignments.
+Topics include, but are not limited to: notation, symbols, names of notes through fixed-do solfège, clefs, key signatures, major and all three minor scales, modal scales, intervals, triads, and seventh chords as well as an introduction to four-part writing, analysis, and modulation.
+Students learn to read simple scores and apply basic skills learned in class through discussion and analysis.

 Biography: Melanie Williams